-Typically these boards can only restrict access to a certain number of floors, e.g. 10 floors in this case but can be expanded with extension boards that can control another 16 floors each in this example:
+Typically, these boards can only restrict access to a certain number of floors, e.g., 10 floors in this case, but can be expanded with extension boards that can control another 16 floors each.

-For the elevator control buttons there are typically four wires connecting the button with the elevator system:
+For the elevator control buttons, there are typically four wires connecting the button to the elevator system:

 - LED + wire

 - LED - wire

 The card reader is typically connected via Wiegand input and the server is connected via TCP/IP or RS485.